StatCan/aaw/docs/en/3-MLOps/Machine-Learning-Training-Pipelines.md

     <h3>Argo Workflows</h3>
     </center>

-Argo Workflows is an open source container-native workflow engine designed for orchestrating parallel jobs and complex workflows on Kubernetes.
-It allows you to build, deploy, and manage machine learning workflows using containerized applications, making it an ideal tool for training machine learning models.
-Here are the steps to train a machine learning model using Argo Workflows:
+Below are the steps to train a machine learning model using Argo Workflows on the AAW.

-#### 1. Define the machine learning model and its dependencies
+#### 1. Write a script to train your model

-First, you need to create a Docker image that includes all the necessary dependencies for your machine learning model.
-This could include packages like `scikit-learn`, `TensorFlow`, or `PyTorch`, as well as any custom libraries or scripts you've written.
-You should also include your machine learning model code in this image.
-Here's an example script (in both R and Python) that trains a logistic regression model on the iris dataset:
+Here's an example script that trains a logistic regression model on the iris dataset.
+Don't forget to view the code from each language below.

 === "Python"